Skip Navigation

 AngioDynamics Vortex Failure Led to Port Catheter Removal, Lawsuit

-A Georgia man is pursuing a lawsuit against AngioDynamics, alleging that his Vortex port catheter failed, became infected, and ultimately required surgical removal.
+A Georgia man is pursuing a lawsuit against AngioDynamics, alleging that his Vortex port catheter failed, became infected, and ultimately required surgical removal, indicating that the manufacturers knew or should have known about problems with the device for years.

-Matthew Massingill filed the complaint (PDF) in the U.S. District Court for the Southern District of California on December 22.
-It is one of a growing number of port catheter lawsuits brought against AngioDynamics Inc. and Navilyst Medical Inc. indicating that the implants are defectively designed and prone to failure.
+Matthew Massingill filed the complaint (PDF) in the U.S. District Court for the Southern District of California on December 22, joining a growing number of port catheter lawsuits now being pursued against AngioDynamics Inc. and Navilyst Medical Inc., each raising similar allegations that the implants are defectively designed and prone to failure.

-Port catheters from AngioDynamics and other medical device manufacturers have come under increased scrutiny over the last several years following reports of device failures, including microfractures that lead to infections, blood clots, device migration and the need for corrective surgery.
-This has led to a growing number of AngioDynamics port catheter lawsuits and Bard PowerPort lawsuits filed in federal courts nationwide.
+Port catheters from AngioDynamics and other medical device manufacturers have come under increased scrutiny over the last several years following reports of problem, including microfractures that lead to infections, blood clots, device migration and the need for corrective surgery.
+This has led to a growing number of AngioDynamics port catheter lawsuits and Bard PowerPort lawsuits being pursued in the federal court system over the past year.

 AngioDynamics-Port-Catheter-Lawsuits